Below is a list of my recommendations for books and online material about the wonderful world of visual thinking. Enjoy

-Books – Visual thinking for facilitators, trainers and education professionals
+Books – Visual thinking for facilitators, trainers and educators

 The Graphic Facilitator’s Guide – Brandy Agerbeck